acolomba/skel/README.md

 skel
 ====

-Skeleton files for home directory
+Skeleton files and package configuration for home directory.

+Run with:

+./bootstrap.sh